Types of Urologic Cancer in Men

 - Bone pain or tenderness

 - Urinary incontinence

 - Weight loss

-- Cigarette smoking — increases bladder cancer risks nearly fivefold.
-As many as 50% of all bladder cancers in men, and 30% in women may be caused by cigarette smoke.
+- Cigarette Smoking —The risk of bladder cancer is increased nearly fivefold and as high as 30 percent of all bladder cancers in women may be caused by cigarette smoke.
 People who quit smoking have a gradual decline in risk.

 - Abdominal CT scan

 - Cystoscopy (examining the inside of the bladder with a camera)

 - Intravenous pyelogram (IVP)

 We know processing this information and planning treatment can be difficult.
 Our doctors are here to help make you to feel at ease throughout the treatment process.
 Here are some things you can expect with the different treatment options.
 If the cancer has spread into the bladder wall or outside the bladder, treatment may include:

 - Cystectomy With Urinary Diversion — In men, the bladder and prostate are identified, dissected and removed.
 Surrounding lymph nodes are removed to assess the extent or spread of the cancer.